If you’re tired of hauling a heavy machine around your home, a lightweight vacuum cleaner could be the perfect solution. Here are our top picks.

 While all the models on this list are relatively light, the Miele C2 (4.8kg) may not be suitable.
-We recommend the GTech AirRam (at 3.5kg) if that is an acceptable weight, as it’s a cordless model with excellent suction.
+We recommend the Dyson V11 Absolute (at 3.1kg) if that is an acceptable weight, as it’s a cordless model with excellent suction.
 Or, if heaviness is a big problem, the Bissell V2 Featherweight.
-The latter model’s 2kg weight should make it suitable for people who would otherwise struggle to carry a vacuum up and down stairs, although it’s not as powerful and may struggle on carpets.
+The latter model’s 1.6kg weight should make it suitable for people who would otherwise struggle to carry a vacuum up and down stairs, although it’s not as powerful and may struggle on carpets.

 While many vacuums are bulky machines, there are some excellent lightweight vacuum cleaners on the market.
 The models listed on this page are all from established brands, and provide strong performance without the extra weight.

 Our top pick for a lightweight vacuum is the Miele Compact C2 Cat & Dog.
 This is a bagged cylinder vacuum with great performance.
 If you want a bagless model, then the Dyson V11 Absolute a cordless alternative.